MaciejMalinowskiDev/mmport/README.md

 Also there is little text that uses localization with 2 lauguages polish and english. technologies that I used Locatization

-Second page at botton navigation bar titeld EventPage is empty.
-In future there will be event planner.
+Second page at botton navigation bar is EventPage where you can plan any future events.
+Use Floating Action Bar to set new event, pick date, name it and paste URL link of image you like to add.
+Now you can tap event to se details, or swipe left to delete it.
+Every user has their own events. technologies that I used InkWell,Intl,Bloc_listener

 Third page is Weather Page.
 Here you can type any city name to see temperature in there, thanks to API services. technologies that I used Dio,Rest_api